 - And more

-Because these businesses often operate on tight profit margins and rely heavily—if not entirely—on face-to-face sales with walk-in customers, they have been particularly affected.
-Working from home isn’t an option for employees of these businesses, and while takeout and delivery have picked up during the pandemic, removing the option for customers to walk in forces business owners to operate with smaller staffs and narrow their offerings.
+Because these businesses often operate on tight profit margins and rely heavily—if not entirely—on face-to-face sales with walk-in customers, they can be particularly affected.
+Working from home isn’t an option for employees of these businesses, and removing the option for customers to walk in forces business owners to operate with smaller staffs and narrow their offerings.

 There is good news: These customer-oriented businesses may be able to reconfigure their spaces in ways that allow them to continue operating and help keep their employees and customers safe.